rosneru/AmiDiff/README.md

 ### Development environment ###

-* Amiga with OS2.04 or newer
+* Amiga with OS3.9
-* NDK for AmigaOS 2
+* NDK for AmigaOS 3.9
 * StormC 4